-Acclaimed and recognized as traditionalist in place of an innovator, Jennings is well-known for her mastery of form and lyric poetry.
+Acclaimed and recognized as a traditionalist in place of an innovator, Jennings is well-known for her mastery of form and lyric poetry.
 Her work consists of the simplicity of rhyme and metre shared with Philip Larkin, Kingsley Amis and Thom Gunn, all members of the group of English poets recognized as The Movement.

 Elizabeth Jennings is the most unconditionally loved poet of her generation.
 Indeed, her poetry is so different that it is hard to imagine how she can ever have been seriously associated with them in the minds of critics.
 And in the poem, ‘About These Things”, the poet is talking about the things or the fears that she never wants to talk as these things could be hurtful for her readers.
 These things could either be the poet’s bitter experience, or the things that stop her from opening up before others.
 This could also relate to the phobia of exposing in front of others.